IBM-Cloud/docs/apis/management/managed_apis.md

 1. From the {{site.data.keyword.Bluemix_notm}} Dashboard, click the **Menu** icon > **Services** > **APIs**.
 2. Select **Explore Shared APIs** in the navigation.
 All the APIs that you can consume are displayed here.
 3. To consume an API, select it to open its Developer Portal, where you can subscribe to a plan in order to use it.
 4. After you select an API to manage, see [Manage APIs](manage_apis.html) for more information about how to complete the following tasks:
     * View API usage
     * Create API keys
-    * Use the API explorer to view documentation and test the API.
+    * Use the API Explorer to view documentation and test the API.